michaldziuba03/code-samples/social-login/README.md

 <img width="640" src="https://user-images.githubusercontent.com/43048524/221339168-11ec9cb1-4b73-4fa4-8d66-a25cdde1621d.png"/>

 > I'm just showing Google as an example - actually Google requires email verification to complete the signup process at all.
-The same applies for many other OAuth providers.
+The same thing applies for many other OAuth providers.
+I want to make sure you are aware of this type of attack even if your OAuth providers require email address to be verified.

 4.&nbsp;Attacker signs in with social provider using unverified account